 As trauma can lead to unhealthy relationships, you will develop the skills to foster positive relationships in your life.

-As you begin your recovery from trauma, you learn to nurture yourself.
+As you begin to recover from trauma, you learn to nurture yourself.
 However, there are safe and unsafe self-nurturing methods.
-So, you and your therapist identify the unsafe self-nurturing methods (like substance abuse), and build on the safe ones.
+So, you and your therapist identify the unsafe self-nurturing methods (like substance use) and build on the safe ones.

-Anger can be both helpful and helpful, so you will learn how to best work with your anger to heal.
+Anger can be both helpful and unhelpful, so you will learn how to best deal with your anger to heal.

 This is like a game and sets the stage for termination, which will come after.
 You are given some unsettling circumstances, and you are required to respond to how you are going to cope with them.
 The goal is to reinforce the coping skills you learned.